Moving from Chicago

 How much does it cost to move from Chicago to Miami?

-How long does it take to move from Chicago to Miami?
+How long does it take movers to deliver from Chicago to Miami?

 The drive from Chicago to Miami is roughly 21 hours one-way.
 Full-service moving companies typically deliver within 3–7 days of pickup.
 Container services (PODS, U-Pack) typically take 5–10 days due to scheduled routing.